-Quality measures are frequently reported as a percentage rate (or a score) derived by dividing the number of patients who meet a criterion for quality (the numerator) by the number of eligible patients within a given time frame (the denominator) where the numerator cases are a subset of the denominator cases.
+The vast majority of the AAN's quality measures are reported as a percentage rate (or a score) derived by dividing the number of patients who meet a criterion for quality (the numerator) by the number of eligible patients within a given time frame (the denominator) where the numerator cases are a subset of the denominator cases.
+Over time, additional measures may be added to the measure portfolio that address Observed to Expected (O/E) ratio.
+For example, reporting on the ratio of observed deaths to expected deaths.